 Freelance interpreters routinely work alongside staff interpreters in meetings served by the interpreting services of the European Institutions.
-For freelances there is no nationality requirement and all languages worldwide may be considered.
+For freelance interpreters there is no nationality requirement and all languages may be considered.

 Accreditation as a freelance interpreter is obtained by passing an inter-institutional interpreting test.
 To be eligible for such a test, you must comply with the following criteria:

 If you think you are eligible for a test, you should complete an on-line application form and also submit copies of your CV, degrees and/or diplomas giving details of marks obtained for each interpreting component, and, where relevant, proof of sufficient conference interpreting experience (experience as a court interpreter, liaison interpreter, or company interpreter will not be taken into account).
 For languages not covered by the degree(s) or diploma(s) some evidence of how the language knowledge was acquired should be submitted (such as certificates or a personal statement).

 Once you have done this, you will be sent an acknowledgement of receipt.